 Community Labor United bridges the gap between community-based organizations and labor unions to protect and promote the interests of working class families and communities of color in greater Boston and Massachusetts.
 Over the years, we have worked closely with them to design the CLU logo, a report series for their Good Jobs, Strong Communities campaign, a visual presentation for their 10-year anniversary, and branding for a public art residency called the Department of Public Imagination.

 Resist funds and supports grassroots groups organizing on the frontlines of the peace, economic, social, and environmental justice movements.
 Resist was founded in 1968, and in 2014, they tasked us with the challenge of updating their identity to reflect a new generation of staff and issue areas, while honoring their radical history.
 We designed a logo system that leverages their vast archive of historical photos and built a robust website that highlights grantees and funding opportunities and incorporates large-scale donation messaging.
 This was a Quilted and Golden Arrows project.
-Rocket served as the developer, and Alexander served as the lead designer.
+We served as the developer and the lead designer.

 After a bike crash in May 2013, Alexander spent six weeks of recovery making cut paper illustrations of the liquified foods he was eating.
 He collected smoothie, soup, and milkshake recipes and mixed and matched them into his own concoctions—surprisingly never tiring of the blended diet.
 A year later, living in Mexico City, drinking licuados, and still missing three teeth, he printed an edition of 500 books and showed it in The Practice of Everyday Life, an exhibition by art-design team Golden Arrows, of which he was a member.

 The New Play Exchange is a platform for playwrights and artists to make their work discoverable by precisely the right people; a tool to help dramaturgs, producers, and directors find new scripts; and a cloud-based script management system that lets theaters, contests, and festivals find and evaluate plays throughout the new play sector.
 In close collaboration with our client-partners at the National New Play Network, we designed, architected, and built the application from the ground up.
 This was a Quilted and Golden Arrows project.
-Rocket served as the lead developer, and Alexander served as the co-designer.
+We served as the lead developer and the co-designer.

 The National New Play Network is the country’s alliance of nonprofit theaters that champions the development, production, and continued life of new plays.
 After we collaborated with NNPN on the New Play Exchange, they asked us to reimagine, redesign, and rebuild the entire NNPN website.
 We collaborated with Renessa Ciampa for the visual design and branding.
 This was a Quilted and Golden Arrows project.
-Rocket served as the lead developer, and Alexander served as the co-designer.
+We served as the lead developer and the co-designer.

 Without My Consent empowers victims of egregious online privacy violations to lead the fight against online harassment.
 We worked closely with WMC’s co-founders to create the first version of this website in 2011.
 By 2014, they were ready for a visual refresh and an updated user experience for their resources and the 50 State Project, an extensive compilation of existing criminal and civil remedies against online harassers.
 This was a Quilted and Golden Arrows project.
-Rocket served as the developer for both versions of the website, and Alexander served as the co-designer for the most recent version.
+We served as the developer for both versions of the website and the co-designer for the most recent version.

 Net Works is an ongoing craftivist project by the New Craft Artists in Action (NCAA), and headed up by Boston-based artist Maria Molteni.
 In 2011, she began knitting and crocheting basketball nets for hoops in need.
 She put out a call for international artists to make nets and then submit photos and patterns to the Net Works series.
 As design partners, we envisioned a cross between an instruction manual and an art book to display the entire collection, from Boston to Detroit, South Africa to the Philippines.
 You can buy the book at MoMA P.S.1, ICA Boston, MASS MoCA, other stores and from NCAA Net Works.
 This was a Golden Arrows project.
 Alexander served as the designer.